-- the information given in the Governors' Annual Report including the Strategic Report and the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Strategic Report and the Directors' Report have been prepared in accordance with applicable legal requirements.
+- the information given in the Governors' Report including the Strategic Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Governors' Report and the Strategic Report have been prepared in accordance with applicable legal requirements.